Julian Bickersteth

-The Rev. Canon Kenneth Julian Faithfull Bickersteth, MC, QHC (5 July 1885 – 16 October 1962) was an English Anglican priest, military chaplain, and headmaster from the prominent Bickersteth family.
-He served as Archdeacon of Maidstone from 1942–58.
+Kenneth Julian Faithfull Bickersteth, MC, QHC (5 July 1885 – 16 October 1962) was an English Anglican priest, military chaplain, and headmaster from the prominent Bickersteth family.
+He served as Archdeacon of Maidstone from 1942 to 1958.
 In 1953, he was appointed Honorary Chaplain to the Queen.

 Early life and education

 Bickersteth was born in 1885 in Ripon, Yorkshire, England, into a prominent ecclesiastical family.
 He was one of six sons born to The Rev. Canon Samuel Bickersteth (1857–1937) and Ella Chlora Faithfull Monier-Williams (1858–1954).
 His mother was the daughter of academic Sir Monier Monier-Williams, and she was "one of the five or six little girls in Oxford on whom Lewis Carroll modelled his Alice in Wonderland".
-His nephew is Bishop John Bickersteth.
+His nephew was Bishop John Bickersteth.

 Bickersteth was educated at Rugby School, then an all-boys public school in Rugby, Warwickshire.
 He studied mathematics at Christ Church, Oxford.
 He graduated from the University of Oxford in 1907 with a Bachelor of Arts (BA) degree; as per tradition, his BA was promoted to a Master of Arts (MA Oxon).

 After completing his undergraduate degree, Bickersteth spent a year teaching English in the British Raj.
 He decided to enter the clergy and returned to England.
 He then entered Wells Theological College, an Anglican theological college to train for ordained ministry.
-As a graduate, he only need to spend one-year training before ordination.
+As a graduate, he only needed to spend one-year training before ordination.

 Career

+Early ministry

 Bickersteth was ordained in the Church of England as a deacon in 1909 and as a priest in 1910.
 From 1909 to 1912, he served his curacy at St Andrew's Church, Rugby, which was then in the Diocese of Worcester.
 In 1912, he first moved to Australia where he had been appointed the chaplain to Melbourne Church of England Grammar School, an independent boarding school in Melbourne.

-In 1915, one year after the start of the First World War, Bickersteth returned to England with the intention of becoming a military chaplain.